OpenMDAO/POEMs/POEM_052.md

 POEM ID: 052
 Title: Make src_indices behave in the same way as indices applied to a normal numpy array

-authors: [naylor-b, swryan]
+Authors: [naylor-b, swryan]

 Competing POEMs: N/A

 Related POEMs: N/A

-Associated implementation PR:
+Associated implementation PR: #2212

 Status: